w3c/automotive-viss2/tutorial/content/server/Access-control-servers/_index.md

 C. The AT expiry time is reached.

 Alternative A:
-The service manager will delete the entry on the subscription list, and issue a request to the ATS to delete the entry on the Active list corresponding to the reference Id from its deleted entry.
+The service manager will delete the entry on the subscription list.
+The corresponding entry on the Active list will remain.

 Alternative B:
 The ATS will delete the entry on the Active list, and issue a request to the service manager to delete the entry on the subscription list corresponding to the